1. Home>

-The pros and cons of integrating your payroll solution
+The benefits of integrating your payroll solution

 There are several benefits of payroll integration.
 Not only can you achieve a level of automation that will offer HR and finance huge operational efficiencies, but it also gives senior executives easier access to the fundamental workforce data they need to meet strategic business objectives.

-That’s not to say that payroll integration isn’t without its complications.
+That’s not to say that integrating payroll isn’t without its complications.
 There are a few factors to consider before pushing ahead with these projects.
 Although none of them should be big enough to deter you – the pros certainly outweigh the cons in this regard.

 In this article, we’ll look at some of the hurdles you might face as you move towards integration.
 But before we focus on the more challenging aspects it’s worth reminding ourselves why integration is not just a nice to have, but a modern-day imperative.

 By integrating your payroll software with your HR or finance systems, you ensure information is automatically available to relevant people when they need it.
-This includes teams operating in those departments, along with senior executives and employees, who can access data on a self-serve basis.
+This includes teams operating in different departments, along with senior executives and employees, who can access data on a self-serve basis.

-The advantages these efficiencies provide are far reaching.
+The advantages these efficiencies provide are far-reaching.
 Here are five of the most significant:

-1. Less menial / more meaningful work
+Less menial / more meaningful work

 When systems are integrated, teams do not need to duplicate data inputting efforts across multiple systems.
 Information will be automatically available in each integrated system – where it can be viewed, processed and analysed.

 This reduces menial and laborious work, freeing up staff to focus their attention on more meaningful tasks.
-For example, HR teams have more time to pursue strategic objectives such as improving staff welfare, enhancing employee engagement or developing recruitment and employee retention policies.
+For example, HR teams have more time to pursue strategic aims such as improving staff welfare, enhancing employee engagement or developing recruitment and employee retention policies.

 When integrated systems are up to date with the latest data, individual departments can move initiatives forward quicker and respond to situations faster.

 This could allow a financial director to see, instantly, how an expansion of the current workforce would impact the general ledger, for example.
-It could equally enable an HR team to show employees the implications of a new bonus scheme on their pay in almost real time.
+It could equally enable an HR team to show employees the implications of a new bonus scheme on their pay in almost real-time.

-3. Better decision making
+Better decision making

 By integrating systems, businesses create digital audit trails that automatically record where data is held and how it has been processed.